stpettersens/dwm/README.md

 ![alt dwm](screenshot.png)

 Set the path to your wallpapers directory in set_wallpaper.
+Remember to copy .xinitrc and .xsession to your home folder (~).

 To use brave browser rather than librewolf, run the following command before building with gmake/make: